SetVenue Adult Production Policy

 8.3 Age-Attestation Certification

-By submitting a Booking request for an Adult Production, the Guest certifies in good faith, true and correct to the best of the Guest's knowledge, that:
+The Guest's submission of a Booking request for an Adult Production constitutes the Guest's good-faith certification, true and correct to the best of the Guest's knowledge — without any separate attestation ceremony — that:

 - No Performer in the Adult Production is, or will be at the time the visual depiction is created, a Minor; and